Innoactive/ansible-innoactive-portal-role/README.md

   - *user_groups* Controls whether or not to create an _Admins_ and _Users_ default group on the Hub instance.
 Both groups come with some predefined permissions to get started more easily. _Admins_ can do everything whereas _Users_ only can view and manage (upload) assets, applications, etc.
+  - *superuser* Controls whether or not to create a superuser account
+  - *launcher* Controls whether or not to create an oauth2 client for the Innoactive Hub Launcher

 ## Example Playbook